apavlovics/minesweeper/README.md

 # Minesweeper

 The classic game of Minesweeper, implemented using modern web technologies.
 The game does not use any external image files.
 All UI elements, including the field, the mines and the flags, are rendered directly by the browser.
+[The demo](https://continuum.lv/projects/minesweeper/) is available.

 The game features: